Crispy2chickens/edutech/README.md

 ## System Architecture

-1.  **Ingestion**: User uploads a drone image via the React frontend.
+1. User uploads a drone image via the React frontend.
-2.  **Processing**: The Flask backend extracts GPS metadata and runs the YOLOv11 inference engine.
+2. The Flask backend extracts GPS metadata and runs the YOLOv11 inference engine.
-3.  **Storage**: Original images and processed versions (with bounding boxes) are stored in Firebase Cloud Storage; metadata is saved to Firestore.
+3. Original images and processed versions (with bounding boxes) are stored in Firebase Cloud Storage; metadata is saved to Firestore.
-4.  **Visualization**: The frontend fetches historical data from Firestore and renders markers and heatmaps on a customized Google Map.
+4. The frontend fetches historical data from Firestore and renders markers and heatmaps on a customized Google Map.

 ---